forticheprod/sidefx-lic-exporter/README.md

 ### Quick start

-After completing the requirements, you can simply start the exporter with the provided docker compose configuration :
+Once you've met the requirements, start the exporter using Docker compose :

 ```bash
 docker compose up
 ```

-Or if you prefer to use vanilla docker :
+Or, if you prefer vanilla Docker :

 ```bash
 docker run \